JoshuaDRose/slushie0/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ~ n o t h i n g ~ .
+- 🔭 I’m currently working on too many things.
-- 🌱 I’m currently using Javascript and Node.js, and also learning C++.
+- 🌱 I’m currently using Javascript and Node.js, and also learning C++ and C# for Unity.
 - 📫 Contact me on [discord](https://www.discord.com/users/542493666296594473/).